DivineVoices/ProceduralGenPractice/README.md

 ## General Usage
 After loading the project, make your way to Components > ProceduralGeneration Here choose which generation you'd like to use for the simulation.
+When you've chosen, click on the ProceduralGridGenerator GameObject, and modify its "Generation Method" Parameter with the scriptableObject of your choosing
+Feel free to modify the Cellsize, GridX and GridY values, aswell as the seed.

 If you want to know more about a particular generation, navigate here.

 ### NAVIGATION :